Exploring, shops, hotels, art museums, and some new, hip restaurants in Chiang Mai!

 Have you ever wake up in a morning and suddenly have cravings for some food?
 It’s been some time since I visited Bangkok and since my friends mentioned (yes, here is the keyword: chicken rice) the other night while we were out for dinner, I kept thinking about the yummy chicken rice in Sukhumvit Soi 38 and what a tragedy it was now that street food stalls are banned in Bangkok due to hygiene and traffic issues (I have talked about its back to my post about Ayutthaya!
 A Memoir of Ayutthaya).

-So I decided to take an abrupt turn here and write about something completely unrelated: Yummylicious – food in Chiang Mai; and not about street food, but some new hip places that could enrich your trip to the northern Thailand apart from seeing the famous Wat Phra That Doi Suthep, Night Market, or Doi Inthanon National Park.
+So I decided to take an abrupt turn here and write about something completely unrelated: Yummylicious – food in Chiang Mai; and not about street food, but some new hip places that could enrich your trip to northern Thailand apart from seeing the famous Wat Phra That Doi Suthep, Night Market, or Doi Inthanon National Park.

-So, the first night we arrived Chiang Mai we settled down at a new boutique hotel at the edge of Chiang Mai old town called the Hotel I Lanna House, opened in December 2016 (I was told).
-For around US$50 a night I was pleasantly surprised as the room was gorgeous with a balcony overlooking… just the outside of the hotel.
+So, the first night we arrived at Chiang Mai we settled down at a new boutique hotel at the edge of Chiang Mai old town called the Hotel I Lanna House, opened in December 2016 (I was told).
+For around US$50 a night I was pleasantly surprised as the room was gorgeous with a balcony overlooking… just outside of the hotel.
 Trust me though, a room with a balcony like that is just what I needed and then headed out immediately at a local dining place for some delicious pork soup and fish ball soup.
 The next morning, we had a nice and simple breakfast sitting outdoor by the side of the hotel’s tiny pool and got ready to explore the city!
 It’s always nice to start a travel day with a lovely breakfast like this:

 I Lanna House: htts://www.facebook.com/ilannahouse/

-Starting from MAYA Lifestyle Shopping Center, ending at the University, the Nimmanahaeminda Road is the street in town where all the nice restaurants and cafes reside.
+Starting from MAYA Lifestyle Shopping Center, ending at the University, the Nimmanahaeminda Road is the street in the town where all the nice restaurants and cafes reside.
 The other night I was picked up by a local friend (who is in the filmmaking industry), and he took me with his motorcycle and grabbed a local Thai beer on the side of the road:

 But apart from that, there are quite a lot of cafes and shops that a tourist would find interesting to explore.
 Playworks is one of my favorite stores with a lot of original bags and stationeries design, Fruiturday offers choices of fruit juice and Wawee Coffee is a nice coffee place for the locals.